bunui-kit/bun-ui/.changeset/blue-bees-tan.md

 "@bun-ui/react": patch
 ---

-change Alert title element to p
+change Alert title element to p and fix warning and success styles